justjanne/powerline-go/README.md

     	 Shortens names for EKS Kube clusters.
   -shorten-gke-names
     	 Shortens names for GKE Kube clusters.
-  -static-prompt-indicator
+  -show-warnings
+         Warning messages will be printed to stdout -static-prompt-indicator
     	 Always show the prompt indicator with the default color, never with the error color -theme string